evereux/pycatia/docs/examples.rst

 Simple examples that help you get started using pycatia.

-For more complex scripts see the section on :ref:`User Scripts`.
+For more complex scripts see the section on :ref:`User Scripts<User Scripts>`.

 Index
 -----